J0rgeSerran0/Decent-Sampler-Samples/README.md

 # Decent Sampler Samples

-I would like to share with you the samples I have done for the **Decent Sampler Plugin** in my spare time
+I would like to share with you the samples I have done in my spare time, for the **Decent Sampler Plugin**

 Hours and days investigating how to convert the sounds into a *Decent Sampler* file that I hope that helps